-Once we'd finally escaped the vegetation, and after half an hours blissful stroll towards the mountain's foot, it was time to decide how to actually get up there.
+Once we'd finally escaped the vegetation, and after thirty minutes blissful stroll towards the mountain's foot, it was time to decide how to actually get up there.

 Again, this was not the way we should have chosen (you can see the canyon at the bottom there too)...